 When will the shelter open?

-TCBC anticipates opening the doors in Summer of 2022.
+TCBC anticipates opening the shelter doors in the spring of 2023.

 Who will be eligible to seek emergency housing at the shelter?